Food and Agriculture

 Essential Concepts: Food processing, food additives, nutrition, ingredients, food labeling.

-Food and Agriculture Study Guide
+Plant Agriculture Study Guide

 Purpose: Once the instruction for the unit is completed, students can complete this study guide to aid in their preparation for a written test.
 The study guide is divided into two sections: vocabulary and short answer questions.
 The vocabulary is taken directly form the lecture, sequentially.
 The short answer questions are meant to model the type they may see on the exam.